 While being thus mindful, two caveats are in order.
 First, we can’t change central spiritual truths just because people find them agitating.
 Nonetheless, spirituality often comes with contextual accretions and accessories that are suitable for some people, but not for others.
 We need to carefully consider what is suitable for whom.

 Second, we can’t let our mind become full of people’s perceptions.
 Our mind needs to be full of our Lord, Krishna.
-And because everyone is a part of Krishna, out of our devotion for him, we need to be conscious of their perceptions.
+And because everyone is a part of Krishna, we need to be conscious of their perceptions.
 Why?
-So that we can best serve them by presenting out Lord according to their level of spiritual receptivity.
+So that we can best serve them by presenting our Lord according to their level of spiritual receptivity.

 By thus being aware of people’s perceptions while not becoming obsessed with those perceptions, we can be both committed and compassionate.

 - Why do spiritualists need to stand apart from the world?